Nested guides: Chapter 2 - How to speed up your sale

 - Be ready to move - Make sure that you’re not the one holding things up.
 If you need additional finance for your next move speak to a broker or lender asap to secure a mortgage in principle or similar commitment.
 If there is a chain above you consider getting rid of it for the right buyer by moving into rented or moving in with family.

 We believe that it should be possible to sell your property with certainty, without compromising on price.
 Nested is an estate agent that will achieve the best price on the market.
-Unlike other agents, from day one we also fix an advance amount that you can use from day 90.
+Unlike other agents, from day one we also fix an advance amount that you can use if and when you need to.
 This makes you chain-free and you can unlock money to move to your next home.
 Click here to find out more if you think we can help you.